 Following receiving his research training he accepted a faculty position at IU, where he teaches and performs research in the areas of contact lenses and optics.
 His specific interests include myopia, presbyopia, eye fatigue, keratoconus, metrology, and biometry.

 Dr. Kollbaum holds membership in several organizations including the American Academy of Optometry, ARVO, ISCLR, and BCLA.
-He is currently on the Board of Directors of the American Academy of Optometry and the American Academy of Optometry Foundation.
+He is currently on the Board of Directors of the American Academy of Optometry Foundation.